senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Install Senzing license

 :thinking: **Optional:**
-Senzing for IBM CloudPak for Data comes with a trial license that supports one million records.
+Senzing for IBM Cloud Pak for Data comes with a trial license that supports one million records.
 If this is sufficient, there is no need to install a new license and this step may be skipped.